Yesterday, my family and I found ourselves smack dab in the middle of Sisters, Oregon.

 When I was eight, all the girls at my school were desperate for Cabbage Patch Dolls.
 I caved to the peer pressure and begged for one too.
 My mom hinted that I would get one for my birthday–and I did.

 My mom worked really hard on it and I love her for trying to make her little girl’s dream come true, but readers?
 That doll was scary.
 I could feel its painted-on eyes staring at me through the night.
 I buried it in a pile of stuffed animals and tried not to think about it.

 The most memorable doll was the only one I ever really loved.
 It was a Kewpie Doll given to me by my grandma.
 Yes, I know Kewpie Dolls are among the creepiest of the creepy (in fact, soul-eater up there is one), but I adored my grandma and didn’t get to see her often.
 This time she made the 800 mile trip out to visit and brought something just for me.
 Being near the tail end of a large family, spontaneous gifts didn’t happen very often.
-I loved my little doll with as much fervor as any five-year-old heart could handle.
+I loved my little doll with as much fervor as any three-year-old heart could handle.